-Familial hypercholesterolemia is an autosomal dominant inherited condition that causes elevated LDL cholesterol in both the heterozygous (HeFH) and homozygous (HoFH) states.23-26 Individuals with HoFH have LDL cholesterol levels > 500 mg/dL and experience cardiovascular events by age 20.
+Familial hypercholesterolemia (FH) is an autosomal dominant inherited condition that causes elevated LDL-C in both the heterozygous (HeFH) and homozygous (HoFH) states.93-96 Individuals with HoFH have LDL-C levels > 500 mg/dL and experience cardiovascular events by age 20.
 It is an extremely rare condition (~1 case per 1million people) with only 300-400 individuals in the US affected by HoFH.
-HeFH is more common (~1 in 500) with approximately 650,000 affected individuals in the US.23-26 Their LDL cholesterol levels are usually 2 to 3 times normal (i.e., 250-350 mg/dL).
+HeFH is more common, with estimates of affected individuals in the US varying between 500,000 to over a million, though there is considerable uncertainty in this estimate.93-96 Individuals with HeFH often have LDL-C levels that are approximately two to three times normal (i.e., 250-350 mg/dL).

 FH is usually diagnosed on the basis of clinical criteria because it is caused by mutations in several different genes, not all of which have been identified.
-The criteria include a family history of early onset CVD, an elevated LDL cholesterol level (>190 mg/dL in adults and >160 mg/dL in children), physical exam findings of tendon xanthomata (cholesterol deposits in tendons) or corneal arcus before the age of 45 years, and DNA analysis for known deleterious mutations causing FH.23-26 Treatment is usually initiated early with high intensity statin therapy, with the addition of LDL apheresis in those patients with an inadequate response to aggressive lipid lowering therapy.
+The diagnostic criteria include a family history of early onset CVD, an elevated LDL-C level (>190 mg/dL in adults and >160 mg/dL in children), physical exam findings of tendon xanthomata (cholesterol deposits in tendons) or corneal arcus before the age of 45 years, and DNA analysis for known deleterious mutations causing FH.93-96 Treatment is usually initiated early with high intensity statin therapy, with the addition of LDL apheresis in those patients with an inadequate response to aggressive lipid lowering therapy.